Establishing your GHG Emissions Baseline

 While an increasing number of organizations have voluntarily been working towards self-defined GHG targets, certain federal, state and local laws are being introduced that require organizations to report GHG emissions or achieve certain reductions.
 The United States Federal Government requires entities with sources that emit at least 25,000 metric tons of carbon dioxide equivalent to report resulting GHG emissions for those facilities to the Environmental Protection Agency (EPA) annually.2

 Additionally, 24 states plus the District of Columbia have adopted specific GHG reduction targets to address climate change3.
-Even specific cities such as New York City, Washington D.C., Chicago and Philadelphia, requiring businesses to track their energy consumption and some also require yearly reports.
+Even specific cities such as New York City, Washington D.C., Chicago and Philadelphia, require businesses to track their energy consumption and some also require yearly reports.
 To learn about your state’s requirements, visit: https://www.c2es.org/content/state-climate-policy/

 Science Based Targets